ECE 205: Diversity and Ethics in Early Childhood Education

 Students who successfully complete this course will be able to:

-1. Define, identify, and examine bias as it relates to the field of early childhood education and the role of the educator.
-[NAEYC 6e]
+1. Define, identify, and examine bias, privilege, and oppression as they relate to the field of early childhood education and the role of the educator, reflecting on one's own identity, experiences, and journey toward becoming an anti-bias educator.
+[Standard 6b, 6e]

 Course Activities and Grading